English as a Second Language (ESL)

 Where and when do classes meet?

-ESL classes are offered in the fall and spring semesters for 15 weeks and for 8 weeks in the summer.
-Find the semester calendar here.
-ESL classes meet in the evenings from 6 p.m. – 8:50 p.m.
+ESL classes are offered in the fall and spring semester for 15 weeks and in the summer for 8 weeks.
+You can find out what courses are offered each semester using the class schedule.
+All classes are taught in the evenings from 6 p.m. – 8:50 p.m.

 How do I know which courses should I take?